MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cross-cluster-or-database-queries.md

 ::: zone pivot="azuredataexplorer, fabric"

-Queries execute with one specific database being in context.
-This database is used by default to check permissions, and every entity reference in the query that has no explicit cluster or database qualification is resolved against this default database.
+When running queries, a particular database is designated as the *database in context*.
+This database acts as the default for permission checking.
+If an entity is referenced in a query without specifying the cluster or database, it is resolved against this database.

-This article explains how to perform cross-cluster or cross-database queries.
+This article explains how to execute queries that involve entities located outside the current context database.

 ## Prerequisites